Dave Calhoun: Public comments on accidents involving Boeing aircraft

 In a March 2020 interview with The New York Times, Calhoun discussed the 737 MAX's MCAS software, saying that Boeing had made a "fatal mistake" in expecting that pilots could immediately correct the software problems.
 He went on to explain that "pilots [in Ethiopia and Indonesia] don't have anywhere near the experience that they have here in the U.S." He unsuccessfully requested to go off the record after being asked whether American pilots would have been able to control the situation, and then replied, "[f]orget it, you can guess the answer."

 On January 5, 2024, a door plug on a Boeing 737 MAX 9 aircraft operated by Alaska Airlines (Alaska Airlines Flight 1282) blew out, causing an uncontrolled decompression.
 The aircraft returned to Portland, Oregon, for an emergency landing.
 There were no fatalities.
 The National Transportation Safety Board and the FAA announced investigations.
 At a staff meeting on January 9, Calhoun acknowledged Boeing's responsibility.
 "We are gonna approach this—No. 1—acknowledging our mistake", he told employees.
 Calhoun added that he had been "shaken to the bone" by the accident.

-No Aircraft to Compete with Airbus 321-NEO
+Cancellation of NMA

-Boeing cancelled the New Midsize Airplane (NMA) in early 2020, and quashed any notion that it may develop an all-new airliner late in the 2020s, which meant Boeing had nothing to compete with Airbus and its A321s New Engine Option (NEO).
-Airlines responded by ordering Airbus A321-NEO in record numbers.
-There were over 1300 A321-NEO orders over the next twelve months after the Boeing announcement.
+Under the direction of Calhoun, Boeing cancelled the New Midsize Airplane (NMA) in early 2020, and quashed any notion that it may develop an all-new airliner late in the 2020s, which meant Boeing had nothing to compete with Airbus and its A321neo.
+Airlines responded by ordering Airbus A321neo in record numbers.
+There were over 1300 A321neo orders over the next twelve months after the Boeing announcement.